openworm/org.geppetto.docs/source/usinggeppetto.md

 Project

-:   A Geppetto project is the container of a geppetto model.
-For more
-    details about how a geppetto model is defined click here.
+A Geppetto project contains the project metdata, information about the experiments, information about the state of the workspace and a link to the geppetto model.
+For more details about how a geppetto model is defined click [here](./geppettomodel.html).
 A project allows you to perform multiple computational experiments on the model associated to the project.

 The bar at the top allows you to filter the list of projects, just type in it to search for a specific one.
 The right pane shows which experiments are available in the selected project.

 ![image](images/sshots/experimentDashboard.png)